cellular-tracking-technologies/data_tools/README.md

   a. you don't need to enter the backticks in the shell
   b. this example is a bit misleading because it doesn't include the .git, copy the link to the clipboard like before
   c.
 RESTART RSTUDIO BEFORE MOVING ONTO STEP 6 IN THIS TUTORIAL
 3. "example.R" shows you example implementations of the functions (also read comments, functions that produce files are commented out)
+4. If you want to pull updates from here to your copy, see chapter 31: https://happygitwithr.com/upstream-changes.html#push-these-changes-to-originmaster

 Ideas for R package functions:
 load_data()